Keepsakes are ways to hold onto memories of people you really care about. A constant reminder of love.

 Dana is the founder of Gratitude Collaborative, a boutique gifting studio with the mission of giving gifts that give back.
 The sale of every gift box sold through Gratitude Collaborative helps provides meals to those in need.
 Since it’s inception in 2014, Dana’s company has contributed an extraordinary 35,300 and counting meals!
 In addition, Dana is also a highly accomplished TV Producer, who worked her way up from intern on the Ryan Seacrest Show in Atlanta to Producing Partner of Frank Darabont (creator of the Walking Dead).
 She is also expecting her first child and already mom to Lucky and Faith two of the cutest little pups around.

 You know when you meet someone for the first time and they just make you feel so comfortable, it’s instantly like you’ve known each other for years?
 Dana is one of those people!
-She’s warm, open and funny, and a hardworking lady after our own heart with a no nonsense attitude.
-Dana’s jewelry is a mix of everyday heirlooms, old and new and changeable fun fashion pieces, she doesn’t have to worry about loosing.
-We can totally relate!
+She’s warm, open, and funny, and a hardworking lady after our own heart with a no-nonsense attitude.
+Dana’s jewelry is a mix of everyday heirlooms, old and new, and changeable fun fashion pieces, she doesn’t have to worry about losing.
+We can relate to it!

 WHAT DOES “KEEPSAKE” MEAN TO YOU?
 WHAT PIECE OF JEWELRY COMES TO MIND WHEN YOU THINK OF KEEPSAKES?